bft-smart/cobra/README.md

-# COBRA - A COnfidential Byzantine ReplicAtion library
+# COBRA - A COnfidential Byzantine ReplicAtion SMR library

 COBRA is a fully-featured state machine replication library that guarantees the confidentiality of the data.
 Confidentiality is ensured by integrating a secret sharing mechanism into the